neong83/practice/Q&A.md

 - Python provide lots flexibility to write codes (single responsibility, object oriented design, etc)
 - The requirement was asking to build an application runnable with Docker command
 - I know Python better than other languages

+### **Testing Methodology questions**

+> When is it appropriate to use automated testing?

+- Manually repeat tests take time
+- Avoid human error during repeat tests
+- Provide fast result
+- Make sure PR is stable before code review
+- And validation application persist expected behaviors

+> When is it appropriate to use manual testing?

+- Validate new implementation fits business requirement
+- Uncover edge cases
+- Make sure implementation works well with other part of system (ie. front end)
+- And a good way to validate PR

+> What factors do you think about as you decide where to focus testing efforts?

+I am a big fan of testing, I believe having too many tests is better than not having enough tests.
+I like to set up unit and integration tests from individual methods, method interactions, and all the way to workflow.
+It can provide me the confidence to ensure the application does what intended.

+In addition, I also like to provide unit tests to bugs that were discovered / fixed, so users won’t have to face the same problems again in future.

+> How do you decide what not to test?

+- Class with no implementation (like abstract base class)
+- Helper methods uses inside testing
+- 3rd party libraries (except the behavior application is currently using)
+- Configurations
+- Standard libraries